Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Submitting MTD VAT returns

-VAT registered businesses are subject to Making Tax Digital (MTD) VAT rules, and must keep digital records of all their business transactions as well as making VAT submissions to HMRC throughout the year.
+In practise this means you must keep digital records of all your business transactions as well as making VAT submissions to HMRC throughout the year.

 It might seem daunting, but if you use good bookkeeping software, you’ll be able to keep track of this stuff much more easily.
 Given both points, it makes sense that artificially splitting a business might be tempting, but as far as HMRC are concerned, it’s fraud.